haesleinhuepf/napari-skimage-regionprops/README.md

 ![img.png](https://github.com/haesleinhuepf/napari-skimage-regionprops/raw/master/images/dialog.png)

-If you want to interace with the labels and see which table row corresponds to which labeled object, use the label picker and activate the `show selected` checkbox.
+If you want to interface with the labels and see which table row corresponds to which labeled object, use the label picker and activate the `show selected` checkbox.

 ![](https://github.com/haesleinhuepf/napari-skimage-regionprops/raw/master/images/interactive.png)

+## Usage, programmatically

+You can also control the tables programmatically.
+See this [example notebook](https://github.com/haesleinhuepf/napari-skimage-regionprops/blob/master/demo/tables.ipynb) for details.

 ## Features
 The user can select categories of features for feature extraction in the user interface.
 These categories contain measurements from the scikit-image [regionprops list of measurements](https://scikit-image.org/docs/dev/api/skimage.measure.html#skimage.measure.regionprops) library: